March 28, 20264 min read

 Personal Dictionary Setup — Fix Dictation Accuracy for Technical Terms

-Whisperer's personal dictionary fixes this.
-Add a term once, and it's recognized correctly every time.
+A personal dictionary fixes this.
+Add the word once, and it gets recognized correctly from then on.

 Related: Personal Dictionary Feature, Code Mode, Getting Started Guide.
 See pricing and all features.